vahvero/kaggle-torch/README.md

 # kaggle-torch

 Project contains some solutions to kaggle medical image datasets.
 These solutions are provided mainly as examples.
-I personally dislike jupynter notebooks, so all scripts are implemented as terminal programs.
+I personally dislike jypunter notebooks (they encourage to bad coding practice), so all scripts are implemented as terminal programs.

 ## Installation